An Honest Review for Visiting Detroit

 The waterfront riverwalk in Detroit is full of parks and perfectly nice views.
 Across the water is the city of Windsor, Canada.
 Along the path you will find tasteful murals, playgrounds, and commemorative plaques and statues.

-The William G. Milliken State Park and Harbor is one of the riverwalk’s highlights, and one of the best things to do in Detroit.
-Here you will find an attractive lighthouse (above photo), walking gardens, and educational signage.
-Adjacent to the state park you will find the Cullen carousel and Diamond Jack’s Riverboat tours.
+The William G. Milliken State Park is one of the riverwalk’s highlights, and one of the best things to do in Detroit.
+Here you will find an attractive lighthouse (above photo), walking gardens and educational signage.
+Adjacent to the state park you will find the Cullen carousel.

 Things to do in Detroit

-If you love to travel, or love the idea of traveling more, better, or different, we have something we would like to give you.
+If you love to travel, we have something we would like to give you.
 It is our professionally designed e-book and it is FREE of charge.
-We think it’s pretty great, and we’re pretty sure you’ll like it, too.
+We think it’s pretty great, and we’re hopeful you’ll like it, too.
 It’s called, “Cultivating a Lifetime of Travel”.
 Click HERE. and we’ll send it on over!

 Greektown is one of the most attractive streets in downtown Detroit.
-The vibe here is excellent and the buildings are clean and attractive.
+The vibe is excellent and the buildings are attractive.
 Here you will find good restaurants, nightlife, and shopping.
 We especially enjoyed the bakery — we busted our ketogenic diet that day as the treats were irresistible.

 Detroit Tourist Attractions